 If attacked, the adults in the herd form a circle around the young and face outward.
 By lowering their heads and presenting a solid barrier of sharp horns, it is difficult for predators to seize a calf.
 This effective group defence even allows blind and crippled members of the herd to survive.
 Thus predators do not have a major impact on buffalo herds; it is the old, solitary males that are most likely to be taken by lions.

-Outside the National Parks in East Africa, buffaloes frequently come into conflict with human interests.
+Outside the national parks, buffaloes frequently come into conflict with human interests.
 They break fences and raid cultivated crops and may spread bovine diseases to domestic stock.
-They are still numerous in many parts of East Africa, even though they have been periodically devastated by the rinderpest virus.
-In other areas of Africa, buffaloes have been eliminated or their numbers greatly reduced.
+They are still numerous, even though they have been periodically devastated by the rinderpest virus.

 Sight and hearing are both rather poor but smell is well-developed in buffaloes.
 Although quiet for the most part, they do communicate.
 In mating seasons they grunt and emit hoarse bellows.

 A calf in danger will bellow mournfully, bringing herd members running at a gallop to defend it.